Ding Junhui

 Ding Junhui (丁俊晖; born 1 April 1987) is a Chinese professional snooker player.
 He is the most successful Asian player in the history of the sport.
-Throughout his career, he has won 14 major ranking titles, including three UK Championships (2005, 2009, 2019).
+Throughout his career, he has won 15 major ranking titles, including three UK Championships (2005, 2009, 2019), and in 2014, became the first Asian world number one.
 He has twice reached the final of the Masters, winning once in 2011.
 In 2016, he became the first Asian player to reach the final of the World Championship.

 Ding began playing snooker at age nine and rose to international prominence in 2002 after winning the Asian Under-21 Championship and the Asian Championship.
 At age 15, he became the youngest winner of the IBSF World Under-21 Championship.
 In 2003, Ding turned professional at the age of 16.
 His first major professional successes came in 2005 when he won the China Open and the UK Championship, becoming the first player from outside Great Britain and Ireland to win the title.

-During his career, he has compiled more than 600 century breaks, including six maximum breaks, in professional play.
+During his career, he has compiled 700 century breaks, including seven maximum breaks, in professional play.
 He is the only Asian player to be ranked world number one, which he first achieved in 2014 to become the 11th player to reach the top spot.
 He is a long-time resident of Sheffield, England, and owns the Ding Junhui Snooker Academy in the same city.

 Early life

 Ding Junhui was born on 1 April 1987, in Yixing, Jiangsu.
-At eight years old, Ding tagged along with his father, a pool enthusiast, who wanted to practice with a local pool expert.
+At eight years old, Ding accompanied his father, a pool enthusiast, who wanted to practice with a local pool expert.
 When his father went for a toilet break, Ding took the cue and played with the professional.
 Ding won the game before his father returned.
 Since then, Ding's parents supported him in cue sports training, particularly snooker.
-At age nine, he was taken by his father to the training center of the Chinese national snooker team near Shanghai and persuaded his mother to sell their home and grocery business so Ding could continue playing snooker as a career.
+At age nine, he was taken by his father to the training centre of the Chinese national snooker team near Shanghai and persuaded his mother to sell their home and grocery business so Ding could continue playing snooker as a career.
 The family moved to Dongguan, Guangdong, and Ding left formal education at age 11 to practice snooker for eight hours each day.